robertsoden/robertsoden.github.io/craft.md

 ### To Participate

-If you are interested in participating in this workshop or if you have questions, please email:
+If you are interested in participating in this workshop or if you have questions, please email <a href="mailto:manveer.kalirai@mail.utoronto.ca">manveer.kalirai@mail.utoronto.ca</a>.
-{robert.soden@utoronto.ca} {manveer.kalirai@mail.utoronto.ca}

 ### Workshop Organizers